Multi-region load testing using k6

 If you are sending too many metrics to Prometheus when running k6, it is standard practice to review your CPU and memory resources.

-Also, in this state, there should be a large number of messages about failed transmissions in the k6 log, so check them.
+Also, in this state, a large number of messages about transmission failures should be output to the k6 log, so please check them.

-It is difficult to pinpoint the cause of Prometheus not responding when displaying graphs in Grafana, but the most common cause I have seen is insufficient grouping of metrics sent by k6.
+It can be difficult to pinpoint the cause of Prometheus not responding when displaying graphs in Grafana, but the most common cause I've seen is insufficient grouping of metrics sent by k6.

-As stated in the article below, k6 assigns tags to each request (this request is a request to the target system that is being loaded) by default.
+As stated in the article below, k6 assigns tags to each request (this request is a request to the target system that puts load on it) by default.

-Prometheus should group and sort queries from Grafana based on tag information, so querying a large number of ungrouped metrics can lead to high load.
+Prometheus groups and sorts queries from Grafana based on tag information, so querying a large number of ungrouped metrics can lead to high load.

-In this pattern, the problem was solved by grouping the tag name value appropriately for each request.
+In this case, the problem was solved by grouping the tag name value appropriately for each request.

-By default, the value of name is set to the request URL, but since the URL contains a user ID, Prometheus interprets it as a unique value for each user, which is presumably why it was unable to respond to queries from Grafana such as grouping by name.
+By default, the value of name is set to the request URL, but since the URL contains a user ID, Prometheus interprets it as a unique value for each user, which is likely why it was unable to respond to queries from Grafana that group by name.

-At the time, I was wondering how to place the scenario in a k6 pod, and then a new version of k6-operator was released and the initContainer spec was implemented in TestRun (which was a K6 resource at the time).
+At the time, I was wondering how to deploy the scenario to a k6 pod, when a new version of k6-operator was released and the initContainer spec was implemented in TestRun (which was a K6 resource at the time).

-It is frequently updated, so more features will be added in the future.
+It is frequently updated, so more and more features will be added in the future.

 Areas for improvement

-When conducting this multi-region load test, I wanted to synchronize the test timing for each region, but it seemed that there was no function to synchronize, so I had to wait for the right timing, deploy, and synchronize.
+When performing this multi-region load test, I wanted to synchronize the test timing for each region, but it seemed there was no synchronization function, so I had to deploy at the right time and synchronize by force.

 Conclusion